Dark Chronicle

-The game is a spiritual sequel to 2000's Dark Cloud, with which it shares the same basic game mechanics but features new characters and plot.
+The game is a successor to 2000's Dark Cloud, with which it shares the same basic game mechanics but features new characters and plot.
 Players control two main protagonists, Max and Monica, who must work together to stop the game's main antagonist, Emperor Griffon, from destroying the world.
 The game features themes of time traveling, with Max and Monica trying to prevent Griffon's destruction by altering the past to change the future.

-The game was met with positive reviews from critics, who praised the improvements over Dark Cloud, in particular the graphics and variety of gameplay styles, while some criticism went towards the plot.
+The game was met with positive reviews from critics, who praised the improvements over Dark Cloud, in particular the graphics and variety of gameplay styles.
 Dark Chronicle won several awards, and sold roughly 250,000 copies in Japan within a month.

 Gameplay

 Dark Chronicle is an action role-playing game played from a third-person perspective.
 The player moves through procedurally-generated dungeons, battles monsters and collects items.
-Throughout most of the game, players control characters Max and Monica; Max fights with a wrench as his melee weapon and a gun as his ranged weapon.
+Throughout most of the game, players control characters Max and Monica.
+Max fights with a wrench as his melee weapon and a gun as his ranged weapon.
 Monica uses a sword and a magical bracelet.
 Combat in the game uses real time hack and slash techniques.
+Each character also has a unique combat ability: Max can pilot a customizable, mech-like vehicle called the Ridepod, and Monica can shapeshift into monsters.

-Unlike most action role-playing games in which the characters level-up, weapons in Dark Chronicle attain absorption points (ABS) with each kill; once a certain number of points have been gained, the weapon is automatically leveled up.
+Unlike most action role-playing games in which the characters level-up, weapons in Dark Chronicle instead do the leveling.
+Once a certain number of experience points (called "absorption points") have been gained, the weapon is automatically leveled up.
 As weapons level up, their number of "Synthesis Points" increases, determining how many "spectrumized" items can be attached to it.
 Most items in this game can be broken down, or "spectrumized", which turns the item into a "SynthSphere" that can be attached to a weapon to raise specific stats, depending on its properties.
 Attachments cost synthesis points; when the weapon's points are depleted, no more attachments can be made until the weapon is leveled up and more synthesis points are attained.
 Weapons can also be spectrumized but the resulting SynthSphere will be unstable unless the weapon is level five or higher.
-When attached, instability will result in minimal stat growth.
-A spectrumized level-five weapon will result in considerable stat growth.

-Weapons can be "built-up" into a more powerful weapon if it has a certain number of specified stats; some weapons also require the player to have defeated particular types of enemies.
-Built-up weapons gain strength and revert to level one; building up is the only way to acquire each character's most powerful weaponry.
+Weapons can be evolved into a more powerful form if certain requirements are met; some also require the player to have defeated particular types of enemies.

 As in Dark Cloud, weapons wear out over time and must be repaired to avoid breakage.
-In contrast with Dark Cloud, broken weapons do not disappear from the players' inventories but become unusable until repaired and lose some of the ABS they have accrued.
-As in the previous game, characters can only grow stronger by consuming particular items that increase their health points and defense.
+In contrast with Dark Cloud, broken weapons do not disappear from the players' inventories but become unusable until repaired and lose some of the experience they have accrued.
+As in the previous game, characters can only grow stronger by consuming particular items that permanently increase their health points and defense.